bigheed-21/base/README.md

-# Base
+## Base - A gulp ready starter for experiements and testing ideas

-Gulp ready start for tutorials and messing around
+1. Install npm

-Install npm
+2. Go to [nodejs.org](http://www.nodejs.org) and follow instructions to download

-Go to [nodejs.org](http://www.nodejs.org) and hit download
+3. Gulp has to be installed globally and locally.
+You can do that by running the following commands

-Gulp has to be installed globally and locally in your project folder
+`sudo npm install -g gulp` for global installation

-`sudo npm install -g gulp`
+`sudo npm install gulp` navigate to working directory and run to install locally

 Run 'gulp' for